Bring Me the Horizon: Amo (2018–2019)

 In August 2018, cryptic posters appeared in major cities throughout the world with the message "do you wanna start a cult with me?".
 The posters were attributed by major media outlets to the band only by their use of the hexagram logo previously used by the band.
 During this time the band themselves have not acknowledged their involvement with the campaign publicly.
 Each poster provided a unique phone number and a website address.
 The website provided a brief message titled "An Invitation To Salvation" and shows the date of 21 August 2018.
 The phone lines placed fans on hold with lengthy, varied audio messages that changed frequently.
 Some of these messages reportedly end with a distorted audio clip of what was assumed to be new music from the band.

 On 21 August, the band released the lead single "Mantra".
 The following day the band announced their album Amo, released on 11 January 2019, along with a set of tour dates called the First Love World Tour.

 On 21 October, the band released their second single "Wonderful Life" featuring Dani Filth, along with the tracklist for Amo.
 That same day, the band announced that the album has been delayed and is now set for 25 January 2019.

-On 1 December, it was reported that during a show at Ally Pally a fan died in the mosh pit and was escorted by paramedics and security.
+On 1 December, it was reported that during a show at London's Alexandra Palace a fan died in the mosh pit and was escorted by paramedics and security.
 A day later, it was confirmed by the band with a statement: "Words cannot express how horrified we are feeling this evening after hearing about the death of a young man at our show last night.
 Our hearts and deepest condolences go out to his family and loved ones at this terrible time.
 We will comment further in due course."

 On 3 January 2019, the band released their third single "Medicine" and its corresponding music video.
 On 22 January, three days before the album release, the band released the fourth single "Mother Tongue".
 On 24 January, the band released the fifth single "Nihilist Blues" featuring Grimes.

 On 26 July, the band released the sixth single "Sugar Honey Ice & Tea" alongside an accompanying music video.
 On 21 October, the band released the seventh single "In the Dark" alongside an accompanying music video featuring Forest Whitaker.
 On 6 November, the band released the song "Ludens", which is part of Death Stranding: Timefall, along with the news that the band are planning on never releasing an album again and instead want to release EPs.
-On 27 December, the band released Music to Listen to~Dance to~Blaze to~Pray to~Feed to~Sleep to~Talk to~Grind to~Trip to~Breathe to~Help to~Hurt to~Scroll to~Roll to~Love to~Hate to~Learn Too~Plot to~Play to~Be to~Feel to~Breed to~Sweat to~Dream to~Hide to~Live to~Die to~Go To without any prior announcement.
+On 27 December, the band released Music to Listen To... without any prior announcement.